This guide walks you through the process of creating a "hello world" Hypermedia Driven REST web service with Spring.

 }

-parameter in the query string:
+parameter in the query string, as the following listing shows:

 http://localhost:8080/greeting?name=User